www.kevinrdshepherd.info

 Stanislav Grof

-The Findhorn Foundation management reluctantly complied, an event nevertheless attended by a defiant fringe contingent of diehard holotropic breathwork practitioners.
-The thwarted Craig Gibsone subsequently resorted to “sustainability” as a career pursuit, which may mean that ecobiz is another superficial exercise for the elite excluders of dialogue.
+The Findhorn Foundation management reluctantly complied, an event nevertheless attended by a defiant fringe contingent of diehard Holotropic Breathwork practitioners.
+The thwarted Craig Gibsone subsequently resorted to "sustainability" as a career pursuit, which may mean that ecobiz is another superficial exercise for the elite excluders of dialogue.
 Expect only the commercial monologue of the workshop programme and CIFAL Findhorn Company Ltd.

-Gibsone was glorified, despite his major error as an influential practitioner of Grof therapy, while Kate Thomas was stigmatised and suppressed for daring to criticise the “spiritual” hierarchy.
+Gibsone was glorified, despite his major error as an influential practitioner of Grof therapy, while Kate Thomas was stigmatised and suppressed for daring to to criticise the "spiritual" hierarchy.
 Gibsone has even persisted in conducting occasional Grof therapy workshops in more recent years, being actively assisted by other Foundation personnel, including Trustee Michael Shaw.

-3.10 Commercial Sentiments and Actual Reality
+10. Commercial Sentiments and Actual Reality

 “We will be instructing our lawyers to respond directly to Mrs. Shepherd” (letter from Bettina Jespersen to Robert Walter).
-The difference between commercial sentiments like Conflict Resolution and the actual reality of stigma, suppression, and sustained conflict is sufficient to warn against acceptance of any slogan improvised by the Findhorn Foundation.
+The difference between commercial sentiments like Conflict Resolution and the actual reality of stigma, suppression, and sustained conflict, is sufficient to warn against acceptance of any slogan improvised by the Findhorn Foundation.
 Some close analysts say that the basic issue stands so clearly revealed that the Foundation will never be able to escape the grave implications of their bad treatment of stigmatised dissidents.

-3.11 The Unmerited Stigma Continues
+11. The Unmerited Stigma Continues

-That epistle made clear that the victim was no longer seeking reconciliation (impossible with such an evasive community as the Findhorn Foundation), but instead wanted her name cleared of stigma.
+The UNESCO epistle made clear that the victim was no longer seeking reconciliation (impossible with such an evasive community as the Findhorn Foundation), but instead wanted her name cleared of stigma.
 The last paragraph of the relevant epistle states: “I no longer seek reconciliation, but merely clearance of my name from unmerited stigma applied by devious Findhorn Foundation personnel.”

 Kate Thomas should not be expected to conveniently die and remain silent while the unmerited stigma continues.
-The stigma has been in part maintained on the internet, and this version has been mentioned in a Wikipedia talk page by Grof partisans, and from that source borrowed by an increasingly notorious sectarian web harasser (Gerald Joe Moreno), who recently added five copyrighted images of my mother to his brief but hostile reference inspired by the Findhorn Foundation.
+The stigma has been in part maintained on the internet.
+This version has been mentioned in a Wikipedia talk page by Grof partisans, and from that source borrowed by an increasingly notorious sectarian web harasser (Gerald Joe Moreno), who recently added five copyrighted images of my mother to his brief but hostile reference inspired by the Findhorn Foundation.
 As one writer has pointed out, the Foundation are now inseparably associated with the internet terrorist, which is an unenviable prospect for any NGO.

-3.12 Suppression of Dissident Account Involved Aggression
+12. Suppression of Dissident Account Involved Aggression

 The reprehensible policy of the Findhorn Foundation against dissidents has for long concerned observers.
 I can here mention my own firsthand experience of this anomaly.
 For many years I have been a witness to the extremist policy, which during the 1990s manifested in a severe repression of my mother’s side of the argument.
 In 1992 her book The Destiny Challenge was published.
 Chapter 14 detailed the discrepant behaviour of Foundation personnel in her direction.